indiejames/vscode-clojure-debug/readme.md

 * Lines in Clojure do not always compile to a line in Java bytecode on which you can set a breakpoint.
 If you attempt to set a breakpoint on a line and it gets grayed out, try moving it up or down.
+* Watch variables are not supported *yet*.

+#### Side Channel Port

+* The extension uses a socket for communication between the debug adapter process and the extension process.
+The port used for the socket is set in the launch.json launch configuration file.
+It **must** be set for *all* launch configurations and it must be the same value for *all* of the them.
+The extension starts up when a debug session starts, but it has no way of knowing which profile was used to start the debug session, so it just reads the first one every time.

 #### Exception Breakpoints